-Test Auxiliary Load Control Switch [n]
+Test ALCS [n]

+A Command to cause ESME to:

+end any active Boost Period, where ALCS [n] is controlled by any installed Boost Function.

+end any active ALCS [n] Setting Period; and

-A Command to cause an Auxiliary Load Control Switch [n] to change its state for 5 minutes and then to revert to normal operation in accordance with the Auxiliary Load Control Switch Calendar(5.7.4.2).
+change the state of ALCS [n] for 5 minutes and then to revert to normal operation in accordance with the Auxiliary Controller Calendar(5.7.4.2) or to open, where there is no state defined in the calendar.

 In executing the Command ESME shall be capable of recording the Command and Outcome to the Event Log(5.7.5.16).

+In executing the Command and on reverting to normal operation, ESME shall set the Auxiliary Controller [n] State(5.7.5.37) to reflect the state of the switch.

 HAN Interface Commands

-Close Auxiliary Load Control Switch [n]
+Not used

+Not used

+Not used

+Set ALCS [n] State

-A Command to cause Auxiliary Load Control Switch [n] to close immediately.
+A Command to cause ESME to set ALCS [n] to a specified state for a specified period.

-The Command shall include a time period.
-When this time period has elapsed, ESME shall be capable of causing the switch to open or remain closed as defined in the Auxiliary Load Control Switch Calendar(5.7.4.2).

-A Command to close an Auxiliary Load Control Switch [n] shall be executed only if the Supply is Enabled.
-If the Supply is Armed or Disabled, the Command shall be executed when the Supply is Enabled if, on Enablement, the time period included in the Command has not elapsed.
+The Command shall include a start date-time and an end date-time, defining the ‘ALCS [n] Setting Period’ over which this setting is to apply, and the state which is to be set.

 In executing the Command, ESME shall be capable of:

-recording the Command and Outcome to the Auxiliary Load Control Switch Event Log(5.7.5.6); and

-updating the corresponding Auxiliary Load Control Switch [n] - Status(5.23.1.1) to indicate whether the switch is now open or closed.

-Open Auxiliary Load Control Switch [n]

-A Command to cause Auxiliary Load Control Switch [n] to open immediately.
-The Command shall include a time period.
-When this time period has elapsed, ESME shall be capable of causing the switch to close or remain open as defined in the Auxiliary Load Control Switch Calendar(5.7.4.2).

-In executing the Command, ESME shall be capable of:

-recording the Command and Outcome to the Auxiliary Load Control Switch Event Log(5.7.5.6); and

-updating the corresponding Auxiliary Load Control Switch [n] - Status(5.23.1.1) to indicate whether the switch is now open or closed.

-Reset Auxiliary Load Control Switch [n]

-A Command to cause the Auxiliary Load Control Switch [n] to open, close or maintain its state, as defined in the Auxiliary Load Control Switch Calendar(5.7.4.2).

-A Command to close an Auxiliary Load Control Switch [n] shall be executed only if the Supply is Enabled.
-If the Supply is Armed or Disabled, the Command shall be executed when the Supply is Enabled.

-In executing the Command, ESME shall be capable of:

-recording the Command and Outcome to the Auxiliary Load Control Switch Event Log(5.7.5.6); and
+recording the Command and Outcome to the Auxiliary Controller Event Log(5.7.5.6); and

-updating the corresponding Auxiliary Load Control Switch [n] - Status(5.23.1.1) to indicate whether the switch is now open or closed.
+updating the corresponding Auxiliary Controller [n] State(5.7.5.37) to indicate ALCS [n]’s resulting state.

-Data Requirements

-Operational Data

-Auxiliary Load Control Switch [n] - Status

-The current status (being ‘open’ or ‘closed’) of Auxiliary Load Control Switch [n] as commanded by ESME.
+Where the Command is successful, ESME shall:

+immediately, if ESME’s current time is within the ALCS [n] Setting Period; or

+if the ALCS [n] Setting Period is in the future according to ESME’s current time, at the start date-time of the ALCS [n] Setting Period.

+set that ALCS [n] to the state specified in the Command.

+When the end date-time of the ALCS [n] Setting Period is reached, or immediately where that date-time is in the past, ESME shall be capable of ensuring the state of the ALCS [n] is set to the state defined in the Auxiliary Controller Calendar(5.7.4.2) for that date and time, or to open, if no state is defined in the calendar.
+ESME shall set Auxiliary Controller [n] State(5.7.5.37) accordingly.

+Not used

+Not used

+Not used

 Part E - Boost Function

 Overview

 This Part E describes the minimum additional functional and data requirements of ESME where a Boost Function is installed within ESME.
-Additional requirements applied by this Part E are a continuation of the Part A Section of the same name (where relevant as modified by Part B or Part C and / or Part D) and hence must also be met by ESME within which a Boost Function is installed.
+Additional requirements applied by this Part E are a continuation of the Part A Section of the same name (where relevant as modified by Part B or Part C and / or Part D and / or Part F) and hence must also be met by ESME within which a Boost Function is installed.

 Functional Requirements